-3a.
-Germicidal lights, which produce mainly UVC, are used to kill bacteria and other microorganisms.
+4a.
+Germicidal lights, which produce mainly UVC, are used to kill bacteria.
 How could exposure to UVC kill a bacterium?
-(Include dimers, proteins and transcription in your answer.)
+(Include dimer, protein and transcription in your answer.)

-3b.
-Even if a bacterium is not killed by UV light, the effects of UV light can prevent the bacterium from dividing into two daughter cells.
+4b.
+Even if a bacterium is not killed by UVC, the effects of UVC can prevent the bacterium from dividing into two daughter cells.
 Explain how this could happen.
 (Include DNA polymerase in your answer.)

-3c.
+4c.
 After a very brief UVC exposure, many of the bacteria may have little or no DNA damage.
 A longer UVC exposure can cause more DNA damage and thus have a bigger effect on a population of bacteria.
 Explain why a small population of bacteria can grow to become a much larger population of bacteria after a very brief UVC exposure, but not after a longer UVC exposure.